spenjnb/startup-cs260/README.md

 - Watch Animation CodePem link: https://codepen.io/spenjnb/pen/wvxVWgV<br/>
 - Clouds Animation CodePem link: https://codepen.io/spenjnb/pen/KKBOMWV<br/>

-<h3>Simon Css Assignment</h3>
-&emsp;Updating the previous HTML files and adding the css file was very interesting this week.
-I learned that rewriting html files when they were using outdated or old code can be dificult since things can fall apart very easy and one can sometimes get lost because of it.
-However, the structure of the html themselves was solid and I was able to see were things were moving and interpret what was happening to the webpage.
-So it important to have solid structures and trust things will come together after everything has been written.<br/>
-&emsp;Bootstrap is very helpful, there are so many tools that make writing html easier and more intuitive.
-It words well with VS IDE, so having frameworks proves to ve very advantageous.
-It is important to keep track of the components and look them up online if necessary to make sure we are sure of what is happening.<br/>
-- Naming classes appropiately helps understand css better. <br/>
-- To see boder lines, use "border: size solid color. <br/>
-- Take advantage of positioning by using, absolute/relative, flex, float. <br/>

 <h3>Learning JavaScript</h3>
 &emsp;Language based on C, Java, and Scheme.
 Most used language and all websites use them.
 It compiles at runtime.
 JavaScript does not complain too much (which is actually not good).
 Important links to refer to for more information [MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs) or [CanIUse](https://caniuse.com/).
 JS is a weakly typed language, meaning that variables always have type, but they can change type when assigned a new value. <br/>